13 Sights in Olsztyn, Poland (with Map and Images)

 5. Dom Burmistrza

-Mayor's House – the oldest brick residential building in Olsztyn, located on the Old Town Market Square at number 11, opposite the Old Town Hall.
-Traditionally considered the most important tenement house of the Market Square and the apartment of the former mayors of Olsztyn.
-The building probably dates from around 1500.
+The Mayor's House – the oldest brick residential building in Olsztyn, located on the Old Town Square at number 11, opposite the Old Town Hall.
+Traditionally considered to be the most important tenement house of the Market Square and the residence of the former mayors of Olsztyn.
+The building probably dates back to around 1500.

 6. Wysoka Brama

-The Upper Gate called the High Gate – a fourteenth-century city gate in Olsztyn, located in the north-eastern part of the Old Town complex, on the axis of the exit of the main communication route.
-It is the only gate remaining of the three, which were located in the defensive walls surrounding the city.
+The Upper Gate, also known as the High Gate, is a 14th-century city gate in Olsztyn, located in the north-eastern part of the Old Town complex, on the axis of the main communication route.
+It is the only gate left out of the three that were located in the defensive walls surrounding the city.

 7. Ruiny Zamku Olsztyn